Electronic phase-locking for three-color, two-pathway coherent control: Two-photon absorption with parallel or perpendicular linear polarization components

-where $\mathbf{r}$ is the position operator of the electron, $q=-e$ is the charge of the electron, and $e$ is the fundamental unit of charge, $\boldsymbol{\hat{\varepsilon}}_i$ is the photon polarization unit vector, and $E_i$ is the photon electric field amplitude.
-Some authors \cite{Grynberg2010QuantOpt} refer to this as the G{\"o}ppert-Mayer gauge \cite{goppert2009elementary}, and others \cite{reiss2014tunnelling} have noted that it does not satisfy the Lorentz condition.
-Alternatively, the interaction can be written in the momentum form
+where $\mathbf{r}$ is the position operator of the electron, $q=-e$ is the charge of the electron, $e$ is the fundamental unit of charge, $\boldsymbol{\hat{\varepsilon}}_i$ is the photon polarization unit vector, and $E_i$ is the photon electric field amplitude.
+Some authors \cite{Grynberg2010QuantOpt} refer to this as the G{\"o}ppert-Mayer gauge \cite{goppert2009elementary}, and others \cite{reiss2014tunnelling} have noted that it does not satisfy the Lorenz gauge condition.
+Alternatively, the interaction can be written in the momentum gauge

-where $\mathbf{p}$ is the electron momentum operator, $m_e$ is the mass of the electron, and $\boldsymbol{\mathcal{A}}_i$ is the vector potential in the transverse gauge ($\mathbf{\nabla} \cdot \boldsymbol{\mathcal{A}}=0$) and satisfies the Lorentz condition.
-In the long-wavelength approximation where $e^{i\mathbf{k}_i\cdot \mathbf{r}} \approx 1$, the equivalence of the length and momentum forms in two-photon absorption has been shown in Refs.~\cite{bassani1977choice,cohen1989photons}, who also discuss the more rapid convergence in the summation over intermediate states of the length formalism.
+where $\mathbf{p}$ is the electron momentum operator, $m_e$ is the mass of the electron, and $\boldsymbol{\mathcal{A}}_i$ is the vector potential in the transverse gauge ($\mathbf{\nabla} \cdot \boldsymbol{\mathcal{A}}=0$) and satisfies the Lorenz gauge condition \cite{Jackson1999,Jackson_2001}.
+In the long-wavelength approximation where $e^{i\mathbf{k}_i\cdot \mathbf{r}} \approx 1$, the equivalence of the length and momentum gauges in two-photon absorption has been shown in Refs.~\cite{bassani1977choice,cohen1989photons}, who also discuss the more rapid convergence in the summation over intermediate states of the length gauge formalism.